Canvas: Drying, Storage, and Recovering from Mildew

 Series Hub: Preserving Canvas

-Most canvas problems begin in storage, not in use.
+ost canvas problems begin in storage, not in use.
 A sail that performs perfectly at sea and gets stuffed into a bag while still damp after a long passage is already halfway to a mildew problem before it is even out of the cockpit.
 The fungi responsible for canvas decay do not need much encouragement — a bag sealed against ventilation, a residue of salt providing hygroscopic moisture attraction, a locker with no air circulation, and a few weeks of warm weather will produce a bloom on untreated canvas that no amount of subsequent treatment will fully reverse.
 The fibres that have been consumed are gone.
-You are managing what remains.

 This note covers how to dry canvas correctly before storage, how to store it so that the drying effort is not immediately undone, and what to do about canvas that has already been stored badly and arrived back covered in the consequences.
-The canvas enemies notes explain why these problems happen with more chemical detail than this note does — read that one first if the mechanisms are unfamiliar.
+The canvas enemies notes explain why these problems happen with more chemical detail than this note does — worth reading first if the mechanisms are unfamiliar.
 The canvas repairs notes cover what to do when mildew or rot has progressed to structural damage.
+The VAKA field notes hub has the broader context for natural materials.

 Drying Canvas Properly